Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Proofs for strongly coercive variational principles

 and at the same time a standard Rellich identity, see \eqref{eq:IntRellich}, can be written as

 where $ B_R(u)$ accounts for the boundary terms in \eqref{eq:IntRellich}.
-Then{ ,} an appropriate linear combination of the energy for $f=0$ { (see \eqref{Energy_H_gamma})} and { the identity} \eqref{eq:IntRellich_wd} has two { key advantages}: the energy { changes} only by a constant factor, since the contribution of \eqref{eq:IntRellich_wd} is zero, and the coefficients of $\norm{\nabla u}^2$ and $k^2 \norm{u}^2 $ { can both be made} constants of the same sign.
-The least-squares regularisation term in the energy functional { makes it possible} to control the second term in \eqref{eq:IntRellich_wd}. { Moreover,} the boundary term in \eqref{eq:IntRellich_wd} can also be controlled, { particularly} through the use of { another} lower-order Morawetz identity — a fact that is not immediately apparent.
-It is important to emphasise that, within this framework, the structure of the regularised energy is preserved, and coercivity is ensured for all $\gamma \geq \gamma_0$, where the constant $ \gamma_0$ can be determined explicitly.
+Then, an appropriate linear combination of the principal part of the Lagrangian for $f=0$ and { the identity} \eqref{eq:IntRellich_wd} has two { key advantages}: the energy { changes} only by a constant factor, since the contribution of \eqref{eq:IntRellich_wd} is zero, and the coefficients of $\norm{\nabla u}^2$ and $k^2 \norm{u}^2 $ { can both be made} constants of the same sign.
+The least-squares regularisation term in the Lagrangian functional { makes it possible} to control the second term in \eqref{eq:IntRellich_wd}. { Moreover,} the boundary term in \eqref{eq:IntRellich_wd} can also be controlled, { particularly} through the use of { another} lower-order Morawetz identity---a fact that is not immediately apparent.
+It is important to emphasise that, within this framework, the structure of the regularised Largangian is preserved, and coercivity is ensured for all $\gamma \geq \gamma_0$, where the constant $ \gamma_0$ can be determined explicitly.

+{Next, to simplify the presentation of our approach and the proof of Theorem 4.2, we first establish the coercivity bound under the assumption that the impedance condition is satisfied exactly; see Theorem 4.1.
+This is done for all elements of the space $\Vcbc \subset \Vc$.}